 As a Scholar, you will receive a variety of benefits as you prepare for professional practice:

-- $250 stipend per year for completing required coursework
+- $ A stipend will be awarded after each semester for completing required coursework

 - $100 paid professional license or exam fees